OpenDrupal/archived-opendrupal-drupal-module-development/lesson-6/slides/10-custom-plugin-type.md

 --vv--

-# Configurable per URL
+# Configuration entity per URL
 As site owner I want to gather data from various URLs.
 From each URL I want different types data to be collected.

 - Create a configuration entity that stores per URL which types of data are collected.
-- More details in: exercises/1 custom plugin type/exercise-4.md.
+- More details in: exercises/2 custom configuration entity/exercise-1.md and exercise-2.md.